vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

     ./bin/sil-kit-demo-byte-stream-echo-device --log Debug

-It is designed to subscribe to the topic `fromSocket` in order to send all messages received there to the topic `toSocket`.
+It is designed to subscribe to the topic `fromSocket` in order to send all messages received there back to the topic `toSocket`.
 Type `Test 2` into `socat`'s standard input, then you will see the following result:

 ````
 Test 2